Back to rankings

 Is Cape Town cheaper than Nairobi?

-Nairobi is more affordable than Cape Town.
-Nairobi has an Anchor Cost Index of 22/100 while Cape Town scores 34/100.
-Average rent in Nairobi is $420.00/month compared to $683.00/month in Cape Town.
+Nairobi is the more affordable of the two.
+Nairobi scores 22/100 on the Anchor Cost Index while Cape Town scores 34/100.
+Average 1-bedroom rent is $420/month in Nairobi versus $683/month in Cape Town.

-What is the biggest cost difference between Cape Town and Nairobi?
+How do salaries compare between Cape Town and Nairobi?

 How is the Anchor Cost Index calculated?

-Our Anchor Cost Index is a weighted average of 5 standardized items: 1BR Rent (30%), Big Mac (20%), Uber 5km (20%), Starbucks Latte (15%), and YouTube Premium (15%).
+The Anchor Cost Index is a weighted average of 5 standardized items: 1BR rent (30%), Big Mac (20%), Uber 5km (20%), Starbucks latte (15%), and YouTube Premium (15%).
 Scores range from 0 (most affordable) to 100 (most expensive) across 160+ cities worldwide.